Elevation: 10,970 ft

 Climbing and access information for this peak is on Pages 309-310 of the book.
 The route in the book is Rick Baugher’s route up the peak’s Southeast Face.
 Larry Prescott’s route climbed to the summit from Badger Creek via the peak’s Northwest Gully.
 Larry then continued on traversing the connecting ridge to Little Diamond Peak.
 Livingston Douglas has provided the two additional routes (set out below) for the West Gully/West Shoulder and the South Ridge/West Gully South.
 Updated December 2019

-Black and White Peak is one of the tallest 10ers in Idaho and it is Idaho’s 130th-tallest peak.
+Black and White Peak is one of the top 10ers in Idaho and is Idaho’s 130th-highest peak.
 The book lists only one route on the seldom-climbed summit.
 USGS Fallert Springs.

 West Gully/West Shoulder and the South Ridge/West Gully South by Livingston Douglas

 Badger Creek Road [(C)(10) on Page 318].
 Badger Creek Road (signed) is located 23.3 miles N of Howe on the Little Lost River Highway (paved).
 Turn R/E onto Badger Creek Road.
 After crossing a cattle guard, make an immediate R/E turn BEFORE reaching a nearby gravel pit.
 At 4.5 miles, you reach the mouth of Badger Creek Canyon and a small grassy meadow and a parking/camping area.
 Park here (6,750 feet).
 The road is narrow and overgrown after this point.
 If you have the appropriate vehicle, you may be able to drive as far as a junction in a meadow at Bunting Canyon.